 The position requires a person who is detailed oriented, confident and exercises initiative while maintaining a professional demeanor.
 To be successful the ideal candidate will work with minimal supervision, propose solutions to problems, and has excellent communication and interpersonal skills.

-- Attend meetings at the United Nations Headquartersin New York City as a YALDA representative
+Attend meetings at the United Nations Headquarters in New York City or World Bank Headquarters in Washington, D.C., when it is possible, or virtually as a YALDA representative

-- Work with organizations such as the African Development Bank, UNHabitat, The African Union, the United Nations Economic Commission for Africa and YALI
+Work with organizations such as the African Union, United Nations ECOSOC, United Nations Economic Commission for Africa, World Bank, African Development Bank, the International Trade Centre and/or YALI

 Please send your Resume and Cover letter to email@example.com.
 Please quote "YALDA US Administrative Assistant Intern" in the subject line.